dshijakovskiTDL/beyond-basics/README.md

 ### ATM Machine with API endpoints

 This application represents a simplified version of an ATM.
+You need to build an [Express](https://expressjs.com/) server that listens to various endpoints, to mimic the behavior of an ATM. \
 To start off, the ATM machine is empty.
 The user needs to **initialize** it first, after which they can either **deposit** or **withdraw** money to/from it.

 #### ATM data model